Stuart Lyon Smith

-Stuart Lyon Smith (May 7, 1938 – June 10, 2020) was a politician, psychiatrist, academic and public servant in Ontario, Canada.
-He served in the Legislative Assembly of Ontario from 1975 to 1982, and led the Ontario Liberal Party for most of this period.
+Stuart Lyon Smith (May 7, 1938 – June 10, 2020) was a Canadian politician, psychiatrist and public servant.
+He was a member of the Legislative Assembly of Ontario from 1975 to 1982, and was the leader of the Ontario Liberal Party from 1976 to 1982.

 Background and early career

 Smith was born in Montreal, Quebec, the son of Nettie (Krainer) and Moe Samuel Smith, who ran a grocery store in the east-end of Montreal after his earlier garment-making business failed.
 His grandparents had been Jewish immigrants from Russia, Poland and Austria.

 He attended McGill University where he was elected president of the Students' Society of McGill University and earned the top award for debating.
 In 1957, he organized a student strike against the Maurice Duplessis government, which led to the provincial government launching a student loan programme to meet the students' demands.
 He graduated in medicine from McGill University Medical School.
 In 1962, he was one of five university students chosen from across Canada to participate in the first exchange with students from the Soviet Union.

 Smith joined the Liberal Party and went to work as an executive assistant for MP Alan Macnaughton.
 When Macnaughton announced his retirement as MP for Mount Royal, Smith stepped forward to seek the Liberal Party's nomination to succeed him.
 He withdrew his name as a candidate to allow Pierre Trudeau to run without strong opposition for the 1965 federal Liberal nomination.
 Trudeau won the next election and went on to become the Leader of the Liberal Party of Canada and Prime Minister of Canada.

 In 1967, Smith left Montreal for Hamilton, Ontario to become associate professor of psychiatry at McMaster University Medical School and run the in-patient unit at St. Joseph’s Hospital.